AbdullahBinJahed/AbdullahBInJahed/README.md

  - 🔭 Sakura Adachi FanBoi, don't judge 🙂

- - 🛸 Into Physics, Computers, Anime, Foreign culture, History, Cosmology,
+ - 🛸 Into Physics, Computers, Anime, Foreign culture, History, Cosmology and many more,

  - ⛰️ My hobby is coding, reading non-fiction, manga or LN and hanging out with friends